-- Seating near front of class - Large print handouts, lab signs, and equipment labels - TV monitor connected to microscope to enlarge images - Class assignments made available in electronic format - Computer equipped to enlarge screen characters and images
+- Seating near front of class - Large print handouts, lab signs, and equipment labels - TV monitor connected to microscope to enlarge images - Class assignments made available in electronic format - Computer equipped to enlarge screen characters and images - Magnification Devices - Accessible PowerPoint and media documents for screen readers

 - Be descriptive.
-Say, "The computer is about three feet to your left," rather than "The computer is over there." - Narrate the content presented on boards and other visuals. - When guiding people with visual impairments, offer them your arm rather than grabbing or pushing them.
+Say, "The computer is about three feet to your left," rather than "The computer is over there." - Narrate the content presented on boards and other visuals.

+• When guiding people with visual impairments, offer them your arm rather than grabbing or pushing them.

-Mobility Impairments may make walking, sitting, bending, carrying, or using fingers, hands or arms difficult or impossible without mobility aides.
+Mobility Impairments may make walking, sitting, bending, carrying, or using fingers, hands, or arms difficult or impossible without mobility aides.
 Mobility impairments result from many causes, including amputation, polio, scoliosis, spinal cord injury, cerebral palsy, injuries, and birth related disorders.
 Typical accommodations for students with mobility impairments include: